AmirrezaNasiri/perilif/README.md

 This way of implementation puts more unnecessary pressure on the power source which may lead to noise generation and reduction of the power-supply life.

 ### Amplifiers are not implemented efficiently
-There are very considerable amount of energy wasted inside the device (in MOSEFTs), instead of efficiently using it.
+There are very considerable amount of energy wasted inside the device (in MOSFETs), instead of efficiently using it.

  This implementation leads to more-than-needed energy consumption to heat up the pads, heating the case and inner components, and reducing the device life.